 For scheduling pins to Pinterest: Tailwind (This link will get you a free month trial!)

 - For a long time, I ignored Pinterest as a way to promote my blog, to my cost.
 Once I wised up a bit, I realized that I really didn’t have the time or energy (or desire) to be getting onto Pinterest multiple times a day to pin in order to try and grow my blog’s following.
 So I tried Tailwind for a month and totally fell in love with it.
 Basically, it’s a way of scheduling out pins in advance so that you can just do a batch at a time and then forget about it (but still have those pins go live at the optimal time for views and repins).
-Tailwind also recently struck a deal with Instagram where you can now start scheduling IG posts too (though I haven’t been able to try that one yet, as I don’t own a smartphone and have to update my Instagram through a special computer app called Gramblr).
+Tailwind also recently struck a deal with Instagram where you can now start scheduling IG posts too though I haven’t tried that out yet because I’m notoriously terrible at Instagram.

 - While I’ve heard mixed reviews about keeping MailChimp once your email subscribers have reached a certain point, after doing a lot of research, it seems like it’s by far one of the best options when you’re just starting out.
 For starters, it’s totally free up to 2,000 subscribers, and it’s super customizable as far as templates and design go.
 The user interface of the site takes some getting used to, but overall, I’m really happy I chose them.

 - For the longest time, I did the old school thing of burning all the images I wanted to give my photography clients onto a c.d., but when I realized there was a better, easier way (that had no limit on how many full resolution pictures I could give someone to download), I jumped on it.
 You can also upgrade your plan through them in order to sell prints of your images through their site, but I haven’t done that yet.